Contact a lawyer now

 As mentioned above, child support usually stops automatically when the child turns 18, the age of maturity, except in some cases.
 Several factors aid in the entire termination process of child support payments and may extend depending on these factors.

-Let’s find out about the leading 2 special cases in detail so you can relate to your one:
+Let’s find out about the leading two special cases in detail so you can relate to your one:

 1. Child Disability

-After all, they cannot take care of their own responsibilities all by themselves, regardless of their age.
-And as a parent, it is our first and foremost duty to take care of their needs and give them all the extra care and maintenance they need to live a normal and happy life.
+After all, they cannot take care of their responsibilities all by themselves, regardless of their age.
+As a parent, it is our first and foremost duty to take care of their needs and give them all the extra care and maintenance they need to live a normal and happy life.

 2. Education